-The Board of Directors has set the close of business on February 23, 2016 as the record date for the meeting.
+The Board of Directors has set the close of business on February 26, 2021 as the record date for the meeting.
 Owners of Matson, Inc. stock at the close of business on that date are entitled to receive notice of and to vote at the meeting.
-Shareholders will be asked at the meeting to present valid photo identification.
-Shareholders holding stock in brokerage accounts must present a copy of a brokerage statement reflecting stock ownership as of the record date.

 IT IS IMPORTANT THAT YOUR SHARES BE REPRESENTED AT THE MEETING.
-WHETHER OR NOT YOU PLAN TO ATTEND THE MEETING, PLEASE PROMPTLY VOTE VIA THE INTERNET OR BY TELEPHONE, OR IF YOU RECEIVE PRINTED PROXY MATERIALS, BY MAILING THE PROXY CARD.
+WHETHER OR NOT YOU PLAN TO ATTEND THE VIRTUAL MEETING, PLEASE PROMPTLY VOTE VIA THE INTERNET OR IF YOU RECEIVE PRINTED PROXY MATERIALS, BY TELEPHONE OR BY MAILING THE PROXY CARD.